wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

 Internet-Draft        DNSSEC Negative Trust Anchors        December 2014

+   misconfiguration that caused validation to break has been fixed.
-   operators without the knowledge of the authoritative domain administrator for a given domain name.
+   Thus, there may be a gap between when a domain has have been re- secured and when a Negative Trust Anchor is removed.
+In addition, a Negative Trust Anchor may be put in place by DNS recursive resolver operators without the knowledge of the authoritative domain administrator for a given domain name.
 However, attempts SHOULD be made to contact and inform the domain administrator prior to putting